Posted on

 To overcome this, the estate had the ingenious idea of creating a bevelled edge using a waterproof epoxy putty between the base and the frame behind it.
 Water would be diverted onto the ground instead of pooling at the bottom of the frame.

-Sylmasta AB Original Epoxy Putty was chosen for the application because of its waterproof qualities and two-hour work time, enabling the putty to be shaped and formed without the threat of premature curing.
+Sylmasta AB Original Epoxy Putty was chosen for the application because of its waterproof qualities and two-hour work time, offering long enough for the putty to be carefully shaped and formed into the shape of a bevelled edge before curing off.

 Sylmasta AB Original Epoxy Putty used as a means of protection against rot for wood slats on an entrance gate at a Scottish estate